UC Master Gardeners, Santa Clara County, CA

 7B) Small Shining Light

 Web Comments – This is a Russian variety with sweet red flesh introduced to U.S. by Seed Savers Exchange in 1991.
 This is a great Ice Box melon holding its flavor for weeks after picking.
 This variety is suitable for high altitudes and Northern climates.
-Fruit weighs 8 lbs and is 10–12" round with red flesh.
+Fruit weighs 8 lbs and is 10–12 inch round with red flesh.
 The rind is very dark green without strips.
 Seeds are small brown.
 88 days.

 Experimenter Comments – Plants produced two round, red-fleshed melons 7–9 lbs that placed well in tastings.
 The rind is very dark solid green.
 Plants were not prolific.
 The fruit was harvested 117–136 days after seeding.